 Is cheese vegetarian?
 The answer might surprise you.

 You might expect players to down a couple cheeseburgers for their midday meal, but most NFL lunches consist of a lot of greens topped with protein of many sorts.
 We have a feeling they’d like these satisfying protein-packed salads!

 Von Miller, Denver Broncos linebacker: Chicken breast, complex carbs, cold-pressed juice.

 Tom Brady, New England Patriots quarterback: Half a cup of quinoa with broccoli, beets, sweet potatoes, avocado, kale and bean sprouts.

-Cam Thomas, free agent defensive tackle: Spinach salad with chicken, hard-boiled egg and light ranch dressing.
+Cam Thomas, LA Rams defensive tackle: Spinach salad with chicken, hard-boiled egg and light ranch dressing.

-Matt Kalil, Carolina Panthers offensive tackle: Lean meat, pasta and sweet potatoes.
+Matt Kalil, Minnesota Vikings offensive tackle: Lean meat, pasta and sweet potatoes.